AugustoRavazoli/termenu/README.md

 You can check the API documentation [here](https://augustoravazoli.github.io/termenu/apidocs).

+## Contributing

+To contribute to Termenu, open a issue or a pull-request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details

+## Warning

+This framework is a small project of mine for learning purposes, this is why it isn't available on maven central repository.
+It's a bit unstable and can suffer weird changes at random time.